-Demand Flow Technology is a comprehensive mathematical-based methodology that enables a company to become Demand Driven so that it can meet the expectations of their customers in today’s complex and volatile marketplace.
-DFT aligns manufacturing with actual demand, establishing world-class flow manufacturing.
+Demand Driven Flow Technology is a comprehensive mathematical-based methodology that enables a company to become Demand Driven so that it can meet the expectations of their customers in today’s complex and volatile marketplace.
+DDFT aligns manufacturing with actual demand, establishing world-class flow manufacturing.

 Mathematical-Based Improvement Strategy

 Developed in the mid-80’s, Demand Driven Flow Technology is a scalable and comprehensive, mathematically-based Demand Driven improvement strategy designed to drive high levels of response capability, lead time compression, improve productivity and reduce costs enabling manufacturers to become more effective in meeting the needs of their customers on a daily basis.
 Demand Driven manufacturing with world-class customer service is achieved through alignment of advanced planning strategies with the response capability of the factory matched to actual customer demand.
 This creates a fundamental shift in strategy that forms the foundation for a responsive Demand Driven manufacturing organization.

 As we all know, customer demand is extremely variable, and at times often volatile, requiring traditional manufacturing operations to maintain customer service levels by employing inventory in Finished Goods as well as throughout production.
 Conversely, Demand Driven Flow Technology excels in providing the math and science to perfectly synchronize and balance the entire manufacturing environment accommodating changes in customer demand with minimal supporting inventory requirements.
 Through design, the company will produce to demand, improving response through the factory, improving customer service levels, and eliminating excess production inventories.